I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 8. The Moody Blues: “Legend of a Mind”

 The Moody Blues' "Legend of a Mind" was written by the band's flautist Ray Thomas.
 He also provided the lead vocals.
-It was first released on the Moody Blues' album In Search of the Lost Chord which in 1968.
+It was first released on the Moody Blues' album In Search of the Lost Chord in 1968.
 The album's most popular song was "Ride My See-Saw" which charted at 61 on the Billboard Hot 100.

 The lyrics refer to 1960s LSD guru Timothy Leary.
 The song is known by its opening lines: "Timothy Leary's dead / No, n-n-no he's outside looking in."